Toshakhana: India

 In India, as per protocol, all gifts received by the Prime Minister and other officials from overseas have to be deposited in toshakhana for evaluation.
 Such gifts could be anything - paintings, sarees and other artefacts.
 Indian toshakhana is managed by the Ministry of External Affairs.
 The Ministry has its own rate of evaluation done by dedicated personnel.
 As per a June 1978 gazette notification, every gift received by a person during an official visit should be deposited in the toshakhana within 30 days of his return.
-Indian rules allow the recipient to keep a gift valued below Rs 5,000 (USD 70).
+Indian rules allow the recipient to keep a gift valued below Rs 5,000 (US$70).
 Those valued above are evaluated to allow for purchase by the recipient on payment of the difference.
 The rest are auctioned off.
 By order, the government has just amended an over 50-year-old rule to allow Indian Administrative Service, Indian Police Service and Indian Forest Service officers to retain gifts received from foreign dignitaries while being members of the Indian delegation.
-But they must declare them if they are worth more than Rs 25,000 (USD 340).
+But they must declare them if they are worth more than Rs 25,000 (US$340).
 India has a longer toshakhana history, also of the rules being circumvented.
 Individual greed, as anywhere, has played its role.
 Many years ago, a minister who received an expensive gold-plated watch from a Gulf sheikh, told the legislature when caught that being "busy" he had "forgot to declare" the gift.
 While toshakhana rule applies to the President, the Prime Minister, ministers and presiding officers of legislatures in many countries, in India, the scope is wider and includes even middle-level bureaucrats.
 The Ministry of External Affairs that maintains the toshakhana is thus required to issue a quarterly list.
 Gifts received at home are also accounted for.
 Countries/governments from where the gift is received are not mentioned.
 A Sikh toshakhana is located on the first floor of the Darshani Deorhi, the gateway to the Golden Temple.